Digital Humanities, Master Programme

 If you are not sure if you fulfil the entry requirements for the programme you can contact our admission department: admission@lnu.se

-Do I need to have my certificate/diploma translated into English?
+Do I need to have my certificate or diploma translated into English?

-You must always submit your certificate/diploma in the official language of the country where you studied.
-If this language is not Swedish, Danish, Norwegian, English, French or German, you must also provide an official translation of the certificate/diploma.
+You must always submit your certificate or diploma in the official language of the country where you studied.
+If this language is not Swedish, Danish, Norwegian, English, French or German, you must also provide an official translation of the certificate or diploma.
 This translation should be in Swedish or English.

 Can I just send in a certificate or letter from my university certifying my English proficiency?

 If you have previous university studies, you may in some cases meet the English requirement for the programme you've applied to.
-All information can be found in this link: English requirements
+All information regarding English language requirements can be found here.

 Do I need to pay application and tuition fees?